Larynx Cancer (cont.)

 - Is it possible to prevent throat cancer?

 - Find a local Oncologist in your town

-What is the prognosis for patients with throat cancer?
+What is the treatment for throat cancer?

 Get the latest treatment options.